 ERISA and arbitration – the employer’s bet – are significant enough barriers to put off busy attorneys who don’t have deep experience with arbitrations.
 We specialize in this niche practice, and we take referrals from other attorneys.

 We have years of experience bringing personal injury cases on behalf of injured workers in both State Courts and in Arbitration panels.
 We work with doctors who can pick up the medical treatment when the company cuts off medical benefits to make sure the employee gets necessary care, and then sue the employer for the cost of that necessary medical care and also lost wages, pain and suffering, and mental anguish.

 Along with experience at personal injury arbitration, we have years of experience in high-stakes commercial/business arbitrations and are well-versed in the intricacies of the arbitration system.
 We have repeatedly beat back employers' attempts to limit recovery with ERISA and other federal laws, and to deny workers the past wages, future wages, and personal injury damages they are due.

 We investigate the facts of the case, develop a comprehensive plan, work with experts in the pertinent fields, work with doctors to see that the injured employee gets his or her necessary medical care, and get positive results for our clients in the arbitrations.
 We litigate non-subscriber cases and are not afraid to have a personal injury arbitration trial.
-We go to trial (arbitration and court) when the company won’t pay a fair settlement to the injured worker and have a good track record at non-subscriber arbitrations and business litigation arbitrations.
+We go to trial (arbitration and court) when the company won’t pay a fair settlement to the injured worker, and we have a good track record at non-subscriber arbitrations and business litigation arbitrations.
 We litigate to win and care deeply about our client, their families, and the damage wrought by serious workplace injuries.
 We can’t undo all the damage done, but we can fight to get you the healthcare you need and compensation for the damage.